-Med schools aren’t just looking for science geeks who’ve never stepped outside the lab.
-They’re looking for students who will not just succeed in the classroom, but who have also had rich and varied experiences that will make them stand out as an interesting and passionate individual and future doctor.
+Volunteering is crucial for medical school applicants.
+Here’s why: Med schools aren’t just looking for science geeks who’ve never stepped outside the lab.
+They’re looking for students who will not just succeed in the classroom, but who have also had rich and varied experiences that will make them stand out as interesting and passionate individuals and future doctors.

 It’s not that test scores and other competency-based measures aren’t important, but they don’t present the full picture and med school admissions committees know that.